lexcomber/stgam/README.md

 ## Example

-This code below loads the package and the package Imports (these have not been set as dependencies).
-It then undertakes and evaluates a series of spatially varying coefficient models using GAMs with GP smooths:
+This code below loads the package and undertakes the proposed workflow for a spatially varying coefficient model using GAMs with TP smooths:

 ```{r eval = F}
 # a spatially varying coefficient model example